 Here's what's different:

-It's not an app.
+It's just chat, not an app.

 Apps demand you come to them.
 Learn the interface.
 Click the buttons.
 Navigate the menus.
-Every click is a threshold between intention and action, and you have ADHD.
+Every click is a barrier between intention and action, and you have ADHD.
 This is a conversation.
 You talk, it acts.

 It adapts to you.